-SP FL I os S FB 1.127 1.089 1.065 1.43 1.331 1.687
+SP FL I os s FB 1.127 1.089 1.065 1.43 1.331 1.687

-From the above data, it can be described that all indicators have a VIF of less than 5.
-Thus, from the data above, the structural model, in this case, does not contain collinearity problems
+Fron the above data, it can be described that all indicators have a VIF of less than 5.
+Thus, from the data above, tructural model, in this case, does not contain collinearity problems

-3.4 Testing the Significance of the Structural Model Path Coefficient
+3.4 Testing the Significance of the Significance Model Path Coefficient

 The test comprises two stages: examining the hypothesis of direct effect and examining the hypothesis of indirect effect.
-The image below contains the path coefficients for hypothesis testing.
+The image below contains the path coefficients for hypothesis testin 2.
 The purpose of conducting significance testing on the path coefficients of the structural model is to assess the significance of the relationships within the structural model.
 The objective is to test the significance of all relationships or hypotheses.

 Figure 1.
-Hypothesis test
+Hypothesis test Source: Analyzed Data (2023)

-3.5 Direct Effect Testing
+3.5 Frect Effect Testing